'Because of Them, We Can'.

 It will also provide young people with opportunity to learn new skills.

-The project will be the production of five short films by fifty young people in Milton Keynes.
+The project will be the production of six short films by sixty young people in Milton Keynes.
 The films will feature key individuals who were born or lived in Milton Keynes and achieved phenomenal feats and whose achievements have made a massive difference to the lives of many people around the world.

 The series will feature